Midnight Diner (Japanese TV series): Production

 The show has been a success in Japan, with five seasons produced in 2009, 2011, 2014, 2016, and 2019.
 The fourth season (released as Midnight Diner: Tokyo Stories) was produced in 2016 by Netflix Japan.
 Netflix Japan purchased streaming and production rights from the original Japanese producers to produce the fourth and the fifth series, which are shown on Netflix internationally.
 The ten episodes of the fourth series were streamed on October 21, 2016.
 The ten episodes of the fifth series were simultaneously streamed on October 31, 2019.

 While the fourth and fifth seasons were released under the title Midnight Diner: Tokyo Stories, Netflix began streaming the first three seasons separately under the original title "Midnight Diner" in June 2020.

 To date, two theatrical feature films were produced by TBS and MBS: Midnight Diner (2014) and Midnight Diner 2 (2016).

+A sixth season was greenlit in 2026 after a seven year hiatus.

 International reception

 In recommending the show The New Yorker compared Midnight Diner to Cheers and High Maintenance in the way it "finds whimsy in the mundane", adding that its "slow, meditative rhythms" discouraged binge-watching.
 The show has also been described as one of Netflix's "hidden gems".